-The velodrome opened in time for the 1968 Olympics and it’s been in use ever since.
-Even with a capacity for just 6,800 spectators, it’s also popular for mini-American football games and for some regular football matches too.
+The velodrome opened in time for the 1968 Olympic Games.
+It’s been in use ever since.
+Even with a capacity for just 6,800 spectators, it’s a popular venue for mini-football games and some of regulation scale.

-Maybe the site is best known for its use with cyclists hoping to break The Hour record.
-In fact, it’s happened at least 39 times at this very site.
+Perhaps the site is best known for its use by cyclists hoping to break The Hour record.
+In fact, the record has been broken at least 39 times at this very site.

-The Hour Record is a distance measurement.
-How far can a cyclist go in one hour?
-It’s a popular place for the attempt because Mexico City’s thin air offers less wind resistance.
-One of the most prestigious records in cycling, the most famous Hour Record broken here was on October 25, 1972 by Eddy Merckx.
-The Belgian cyclist has been described as the the greatest and most successful cyclist of all time.
+The Hour Record is a distance competition – how far can a cyclist go in an hour?
+Mexico City’s rarefied air offers less wind resistance and thus cyclists can expect to exceed distances ridden at sea level.
+One of the cycling world’s most prestigious records, the most famous Hour Record broken here was on October 25, 1972 by Eddy Merckx.
+A Belgian cyclist, he’s been described as the most successful cyclist of all time.

-Today the Agustín Melgar Olympic Velodrome is still used for attempts on The Hour record.
-But the track also has frequent open door cycling events as well as organized races.
-The Facebook page is usually the fastest and quickest way to know what’s going around the track.
+Today, the Agustin Melgar Olympic Velodrome is still used to try to break the Hour record.
+But the track also has frequent open cycling events, as well as organized races.
+The Velódromo Facebook page is often the quickest and fastest way to find out what’s happening at the track.